 Pieces which are gold plated all over (gold vermeil) may need cleaning from time to time; although gold does not tarnish, the silver underneath may.
 All my work is best cleaned by methods which do not involve rubbing, which causes the jewellery to lose its semi-matte finish and gradually makes it become shiny.
-My favourite involves using hot water and bicarbonate of soda with aluminium foil in a glass or ceramic bowl.
+My favourite involves using hot water and bicarbonate of soda with aluminium foil in a heatproof glass or ceramic bowl.
 You can clean more than one piece at a time, but as this is an electrochemical process each piece needs to be in contact with the foil.
 It doesn't matter which way up the foil is.
 The hotter the water, the faster the reaction goes.
 Enough bicarb should be used to cover each piece.
-To make this method even more eco-friendly, you can re-use old foil (but it needs to be clean).
+To make this method even more sustainable, you can re-use old foil (but it needs to be clean).
 (In fact, you can use the same piece of foil repeatedly.)
 This won’t damage the gold plating on wholly- or part-plated pieces, but hot water should not be used on pieces which incorporate stones; some stones can be damaged or even destroyed by thermal shock.
 There are many versions of this technique available on the internet, and also many sites which have information about stones and their vulnerability/resistance to thermal shock.

 The first two images show a pendant before and after cleaning by this method.

 The next series of images shows a more heavily tarnished brooch.
 The images are taken at 20 minute intervals.
 As you can see, the brooch never becomes as clean and bright as the example above.